sami5001/ped.ro/cv.md

 #### Open standards developer _Oct 2011 - Aug 2014_

 Durign my time at R/GA, I worked on a large variety of their clients.
 I built simple static sites using tools such as **Jekyll** to scalable object-oriented platforms using frameworks such as **AngularJS**.
 I have also architectured and delivered detailed **styleguides** to clients, the latest one was for Google, where I led the front end development.
-Here's a [link to the styleguide](https://developers.google.com/web/fundamentals/resources/styleguide/ "Web Fundamentals Styelguide").

 #### Selected clients